-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from PriorityMedicare Thrive when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from PriorityMedicare Thrive when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this document). • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+You will automatically be disenrolled from PriorityMedicare when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from PriorityMedicare when your new plan's coverage begins. • Original Medicare without a separate Medicare prescription drug plan.
+Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this.
+You can also contact Medicare, at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from PriorityMedicare Thrive when your coverage in Original Medicare begins.
+You will be disenrolled from PriorityMedicare when your coverage in Original Medicare begins.